 Storage prices for cold cloud storage systems are typically lower than warm or hot storage.
 But cold storage often incur higher per-operation costs than other kinds of cloud storage.
 Access to the data typically requires patience and planning.

 Apocryphally, “cold” storage meant just that: Data physically stored away from the hot machines running the media.
 Today, cold storage is still sometimes used to describe purely offline storage – that is, data that’s not stored in the cloud at all.
 Sometimes this is data that you might want to quarantine from from the Internet altogether – for example, cryptocurrency like BitCoin.
+(Checkout for more info on backing up cryptocurrencies.)
 Sometimes this is that old definition of cold storage: data that is archived on some sort of durable medium and stored in a secure offsite facility.

 How B2 Cloud Storage Fits the Cold and Hot Model